You may qualify for enrollment at the Intermediate (201) level:

 The Latin placement test is divided into 2 parts:

 - Part 1: Measures knowledge of Latin grammar

 - Part 2: Tests ability to read and translate simple Latin sentences

 You may use a dictionary for the translation.
 After the test has been completed, it is graded by the Latin instructor.
 You will be notified by email of your score and the level of Latin in which you should enroll.

 To receive a waiver from Latin 201 a student must score at least 60% on a test comparable to the final examination in Latin 201, Intermediate Latin I, which includes translation of unadapted classical Latin, reading comprehension and grammar, composition, and culture.
-The examination is proctored at Lynchburg College and scored by the Latin instructor.
+The examination is proctored at University of Lynchburg and scored by the Latin instructor.
 Students who wish to take an examination to see if they might place out of Latin 201 should contact Dr. Elza Tiner, Professor of Latin & English.
 Note: the Latin placement test, which serves as a preliminary guide for initial enrollment in the Latin program, may not be used for waivers of Latin 201.